RebinW/Microsoft-SC-300/01-users-and-groups/02-create-security-groups.md

 In this lab, I'll create an **Assigned Security Group** and manually add users to it.
 In the next lab.
 I'll take a closer look at Dynamic security groups and how dynamic membership works.

+Security Groups also supports:
+- Group nesting
+- Group-based lisencing
+- Can contain other identities such as Service Principles and Devices

 ## Objectives
 - Create cloud-only user accounts
 - Configure required user properties